Site Search

 Updates to macro models and sample circuits

-LTspice allows you to simulate various electrical circuits.
-It is also effective when learning electrical circuits.
+LTspice allows you to simulate various electrical circuits, which is also useful when learning about electrical circuits.

 fc = 1/(2πRC)